Break free from lock-in contracts with the best SIM only plans in the market.

 The only case where this is not applicable is if you’re subscribed to their $0 Flexi Plan.
 The first 20GB will run at 4G+ speeds, after which the rest of your Unlimited data will be run at ‘managed’ network speeds – but that’s still an amazing deal by a long shot.

-If you’re keen to switch from contract to SIM only, take note of when you can switch from your existing plan or telco without incurring any early termination penalty.
-Or, in the event that you do incur a penalty, calculate if what you’re saving by switching is enough to cover that amount.
+If you’re switching from a fixed contract to SIM-only, take note of any early termination penalties.
+Generally, the earlier you terminate the fixed contract, the heavier the penalty so calculate if what you’re saving by switching is enough to cover that amount.

 For example, if your early termination penalty is $200, and you’re 6 months away from the penalty-free period, your new SIM only plan should be at least $33.40 cheaper per month ($200 divided by 6) than your existing contract plan.